nkrusch/dissertation/readme.txt

     make full -j ?

-where `?` is the number of available cores.
+where ? is the number of available cores.
+The compilation takes about 2--10 minutes, and generates a file main.pdf.
+To view the file, run the following command in a separate terminal (outside the container):

-The command generates a file `main.pdf` at the mounted volume root.
+    docker cp dimage:/usr/dissertation/main.pdf .

 ------------------------------------------------------------------------
 ⚗️  Executable Examples